-Choreographer Eva Kolarova and composer Maggie Ayotte are looking forward to presenting the fruits of their joint creation.
-This will be danced by Eva Kolarova and the music will be performed by Louis-Philippe Marsolais.
+Choreographer Eva Kolarova and composer Maggie Ayotte are presenting the fruits of their joint creation.
+Danced by Eva Kolarova and music performed by Louis-Philippe Marsolais.

 Choreographer: Eva Kolarova